-- A TCU refers to Tribal Colleges and Universities, which is a tribally-owned and operated college or university.
+- A TCU refers to tribal colleges and universities, which are generally tribally-owned and operated.
 There are currently 34 accredited TCUs across the country, as shown in this map.

 - A mainstream college or university is any educational institution that is not tribally-owned; this includes universities, colleges, community colleges, and other not-for-profit educational institutions.